AceAdz/AceAdz/README.md

 ---

 ## 🧠 About Me
-- CS student
+- IT student
-- focused on software development
+- focused on building new projects
 - constantly improving my knowledge

 ---